 Borrow this idea for your home.
 Grill up some grass-fed burgers and use lettuce as the bun.
 Include toppings such as grilled onions, avocados, nitrate-free bacon and raw or organic cheese for a filling meal without the gluten.

-Lettuce is an excellent replacement for Mexican dishes as taco shells (try this Paleo Spicy Fish Tacos recipe) and a wrapper instead of flour tortillas for wraps too.
+Lettuce is an excellent replacement for Mexican dishes as taco shells (try this Paleo Fish Tacos recipe) and a wrapper instead of flour tortillas for wraps too.

 5. Swap in plain potato chips for flavored chips and snack foods.